getfem/getfem/doc/sphinx/source/userdoc/model_contact_friction_large_sliding.rst

       size_type indbrick, std::string expr, size_type N)

-where `expr` is an expression using the high-level generic assembly language (whith `x` is the current position) which should be a signed distance to the obstacle. `N` is the mesh dimension.
+where `expr` is an expression using the high-level generic assembly language (whith `X` is the current position) which should be a signed distance to the obstacle. `N` is the mesh dimension.